 We will cover a lot of ground in this course but you will get to experiment with many different types of investment securities and concepts.
-Please go to the Course Home page and read through the complete welcome message.
-From there, go to Course Content and complete the initial modules that lead into Week 1.
+Please go to the Announcements page and read through the complete welcome message.
+From there, go to the Begin Here module to complete the course readiness items that lead up to the Week 1 content.